 I think this should be pretty obvious by now, but the real problem with unresolved trouble conditions is that you might prevent the system from operating when there's a fire in your building.
 If we leave these things, let these things go, the system just may not work when we need it.
 It's not obvious that there's a major problem because it's a pretty fine point with some wiring or a circuit or someplace that we're just not used to dealing with.

 But if our panel says that there's a trouble on it, we better be seeking to fix it, so that we don't have problems.
 Ultimately, the detectors may not report smoke, the notification appliance may not operate correctly, which puts life safety at risk and we'll repeat that over and over.
 From a business continuity perspective, this could put your business at risk by having a fire and letting too much damage occur, such that the building's not repairable."

 Thank you for watching this segment on Trouble Signals and Conditions within your system.
 This video wraps up Problem 2 from our Causes and Cures for the Top 7 Fire Protection Challenges Seminar.
 If you still cannot find the root of the trouble signals your system is experiencing, reach out to us for an expert consultation.
-For those looking to continue your Fire Protection education, click the button below to view information, dates, and locations for our 2017 Seminar Series.
+For those looking to continue your Fire Protection education, visit our events page.